-We have around 575 global member-shareholders in the Oikocredit co-operative, which are mainly faith-based institutions, Support Associations (SAs) and the Oikocredit International Share Foundation (our public investment vehicle).
-There are 20 institutional members of the Oikocredit co-operative in the UK and Northern Ireland.
+We have over 500 global member-shareholders in the Oikocredit co-operative, which are mainly faith-based institutions, Support Associations (SAs) and the Oikocredit International Share Foundation (our public investment vehicle).
+There are around 20 institutional members of the Oikocredit co-operative in the UK and Northern Ireland.

 Situated in Oikocredit's core capital-raising countries, Support Associations are separate grass-roots legal entities that are usually member-shareholders of the Oikocredit co-operative.
-Together with other global members of the co-operative they represent the majority of funds invested in Oikocredit.
-Our SAs rely on the hard work of committed volunteers to raise awareness of development issues and encourage socially responsible investing (SRI) from individuals, churches and social enterprises.
-SA members may also serve on the Oikocredit International Supervisory Board and other committees.
+Together with other members of the co-operative they represent the majority of funds invested in Oikocredit.

 Oikocredit never finances organisations that are involved in activities such as child labour, arms production, explosive or dangerous materials.
 We use rigorous criteria to select and monitor the financial, social and environmental focus of our partners.